 1. Take the Englishman River Falls hike to the waterfalls

 Take a hike through the lush forest to discover two waterfalls at Englishman River Falls Provincial Park.
-One of the falls drops down into the narrowest B.C. canyon related to a waterfall.
+One of the falls drops into the narrowest B.C. canyon related to a waterfall.
+As you explore the park, the sound of cascading water fills the air, creating a tranquil and mesmerizing atmosphere.
+The trail offers stunning views of the cascading river, surrounded by moss-covered trees and fern-laden paths.
+For those seeking more adventure, the Nairn Falls hiking trail nearby provides another captivating excursion, leading to yet another breathtaking waterfall in British Columbia.

 Mist from the waterfall provides a perfect spot for maidenhair ferns to thrive.
 Download a map of the park.

-The Englishman River Falls hike is fairly easy 1.5 km trail, which is well maintained, but note the journey is not flat.
-The route goes to both the Upper and Lower Falls, over two bridges along the narrow rock canyon, and up-and-down stairs through the dense forest of Douglas fir, cedar, maple and hemlock.
+The Englishman River Falls hike is a fairly easy 1.5 km trail that is well maintained, but note that the journey is not flat.
+The route goes to both the Upper and Lower Falls, over two bridges along the narrow rock canyon, and up-and-down stairs through the dense forest of Douglas fir, cedar, maple, and hemlock.

 These trails are not accessible for wheelchairs or strollers.
 Dogs must be on a leash at all times.